Allegheny-College-Science-310-F2018/project-cmpsc-310-fall-2018-allegheny-college-garfield-5-operation-dessert-lasagna/writing/ideas.md

 #### THEATER Lights

 I came up with the idea to create a database of different incandescent theatre lights turning on and off.
 We could then use AI to create a generic or average light(fade/turn on) and create a simulation of this for led lights.
+We could use different functions of OpenCV to make this a reality.

 ### Alex's Idea